rikusal/DH2016-salpakari/README.md

 Corpus and research questions

 My corpus isn't much of a corpus, just a single book, 'Kiireisen keittokirja' by Juha Heikinheimo and Marjaleena Nordlund from 1975.
-My goal is to produce a list of ingredients and how many times they are mentioned.
-The project is also supposed to be a prove of concept kinda thing to test if computational methods could be used as a part of my master's thesis.
+My goal is to produce a list of ingredients and how map many times they are mentioned.
+The project is also supposed to be a proof of concept kinda thing to test if computational methods could be used as a part of my master's thesis.

 Workflow